Which New York Towns Will Opt-In (or Out) of Marijuana Dispensaries?

 Should NY Towns Stay In or Opt-Out?

-You can monitor which municipalities opt-out with this Google Map, created and updated by Cannabis Consultant Michael Doyle.
+You can monitor which municipalities opted-out with this Google Map, created and updated by Cannabis Consultant Michael Doyle.

 NY Towns Opting Out